sebander01/BallJump/README.md

 # BallJump
- The first of my one week projects in game development third semester (second year)
+The first of these small projects focusing on a simple platformer style game in 3D